Sgt. William Clinton Alford

 and through California to San Francisco.

-battalion at a later date.
-Some men were
+rejoin the battalion at a later date.
+Some

 On Monday, December 1st, the tanks were ordered to the perimeter of Clark Field to guard against paratroopers.
 The 194th Tank Battalion guarded the northern half of the airfield, while the 192nd guarded the southern half.
 At all times, two members of every tank and half-track crew remained with their vehicles.
 Meals were brought to them by food trucks.